 Aside from being a correspondent for the Philippine Daily Inquirer, he was also a stringer for CNN Philippines.
 He also took the time to teach journalism, and TV and film production subjects at the Holy Angel University.

-Jhoedie Mercado is considered one of the most trusted and respected talents of CLTV36.
+Jhoedie Mercado is considered one of the most trusted and respected talents of CLTV.
 Known for his jovial and cheerful personality, he can switch from hosting hard news programs to lighter magazine talk shows.
-It’s no wonder that with Jhoedie’s versatility in broadcasting and dedication to his profession, he has held many hats in CLTV36 as a writer, producer, reporter, and news anchor.
+It’s no wonder that with Jhoedie’s versatility in broadcasting and dedication to his profession, he has held many hats in CLTV as a writer, producer, reporter, and news anchor.

-He previously hosted the good news program “Ayos Ka-Rehiyon” and CLTV36’s first Kapampangan language newscast, “Balen at Balita.”
+He previously hosted the good news program “Ayos Ka-Rehiyon” and CLTV’s first Kapampangan language newscast, “Balen at Balita.”
 A known advocate of Pampanga and Kapampangan culture, he has also hosted the City of San Fernando’s Giant Lantern Festival, one of the most awaited events of the year in the City of San Fernando and the province.
-He is currently the host of CLTV’s Kapampangan cultural program, “Atin Kaming K!”
+He was one of the hosts of CLTV’s Kapampangan cultural program, “Atin Kaming K!”

 Starting his career in the media industry as a researcher for “Imbestigador,” Paulo Santos also worked on other programs from Manila-based networks including “Kapuso Mo, Jessica Soho.”
 Known for his distinctive voice, Paulo was also a radio reporter for DZBB GMA News TV, covering major events such as the Manila Hostage Crisis, the Napoles Hearing, and typhoon coverages of Typhoon Ondoy and Yolanda.
 He also had a stint as a morning newscaster for Inquirer.net’s “Kontra-Versa.”

 When not working, Paulo enjoys vlogging and sharing humorous anecdotes about his daily life.
-He is currently a reporter for “Bagong Hamon Central Luzon.”
+He is currently a reporter for “CLTV News.”

-Before working in media, Reiniel dabbled in hosting before joining CLTV36’s news team as a reporter in 2016.
+Before working in media, Reiniel dabbled in hosting before joining CLTV’s news team as a reporter in 2016.
 Other programs that Reiniel hosted include “Metro Central Luzon News Weekend” and the morning news program “Arangkada sa Umaga.”
-One of his most notable stories is the expose on the health risks of 'bottom ash' from a Coal-fired power plant in Limay, Bataan in 2017, and CLTV36 was the first one to publicly report on the situation of the community living near the said power plant.
+One of his most notable stories is the exposé on the health risks of 'bottom ash' from a coal-fired power plant in Limay, Bataan in 2017, and CLTV was the first one to publicly report on the situation of the community living near the said power plant.
 Until now, environmental groups are fighting for the closure of the Petron-owned facility.
-Other stories Reiniel produced for CLTV News include a documentary on Central Luzon’s wastewater problem and most recently, “‘Rat for sale’ in San Luis,” about the town’s rodent problem during the rainy season for which a bounty of P 1M reward was offered, which was the top video post of the week on CLTV36 social media.
+Other stories Reiniel produced for CLTV News include a documentary on Central Luzon’s wastewater problem, and most recently, “‘Rat for sale’ in San Luis,” about the town’s rodent problem during the rainy season for which a bounty of P 1M reward was offered.
+The news report was also the top video post of the week on CLTV social media.